MicrosoftDocs/memdocs/memdocs/intune/apps/android-deployment-scenarios-app-protection-work-profiles.md

 # required metadata

 title: Mobile Application Management (MAM) and Android Enterprise personally-owned work profiles in Microsoft Intune
-description: See the differences and pros and cons when deciding to use Mobile Application Management (MAM) and/or Android Enterprise personally-owned work profiles for personal or BYOD Android Enterprise devices in Microsoft Intune.
-Compare the differences and features you get with Mobile Application Management (MAM) and Android Enterprise personally-owned work profiles.
+description: Depending on your business and usage requirements, Mobile Application Management (MAM) and Android Enterprise personally-owned work profiles can be used together or separately to protect org data on personal or BYOD Android Enterprise devices in Microsoft Intune.
+See the features you get with Mobile Application Management (MAM) and Android Enterprise personally-owned work profiles.
 keywords:

 author: Erikre